eikev

 because

-In the late 60s, thinking about health as a holistic balance of body, mind, and spirit was enthusiastically pounced on by the pundit, new age-y, hippy dippy, philosophically-minded health food crowd.
-That concept has since gone mainstream, so completely that my mentioning the phrase—body, mind, and spirit—is likely to evoke a few yawns.
+In the late 60s (and they say if you remember the 60s you weren’t there, but I was there and I sort of remember), the idea of health as a holistic balance of body, mind, and spirit seemed brand new.
+It was enthusiastically pounced upon by the new age, hippy dippy, philosophically-minded health food crowd.
+In the 21st century, that concept has since gone so completely mainstream that my mentioning the phrase—body, mind, and spirit—is likely to evoke a few yawns.

 But this notion is much older than the dawning of the age of Aquarius, even older than the age of Aquinas, who, in the 13th century, drew his conclusions on the matter by weaving together the somewhat disparate thoughts of Plato and Aristotle, c.
 400 BCE.

-Their somewhat divergent philosophies have their roots in earliest prehistoric human musings on the curious difference between things that are living and those that are not-living.
-I’d venture to say that our penchant for contemplating what it means to be human, that makes us human.
+The philosophies of those old guys have their roots in earliest prehistoric human musings on the curious difference between things that are living and those that are not-living.
+I’d venture to say that our penchant for contemplating what it means to be human, is part of what makes us human.

 Mind and spirit (or soul) are ethereal.